💡 Download the complete guide to AI-generated synthetic data!

 The status quo in data sharing

-Synthetic data for data sharing
+Synthetic data for external data sharing

-McKinsey estimates that privacy-safe data sharing will generate almost $3 trillion annual economic value.
-Personal data sharing is off-limits, but synthetic data generators are here to help.
 AI-generated synthetic data is modeled on original data.
 Synthetic datasets or databases function as anonymous, yet meaningful drop-in placements for production data.
 Synthetic data does not qualify as personal data.
-As a result, it is out of scope for privacy laws, like GDPR.
-What’s more, high quality synthetic data is statistically identical to the original dataset or database it was modeled on.
-As a result, synthetic data can be used for application testing, data intensive POCs, cross-border analytics and AI/ML projects or to share with researchers and regulators.
+As a result, it is out of scope of privacy laws, like GDPR.
+What’s more, high quality synthetic data is statistically (almost) identical to the original dataset or database it was modeled on.
+As a result, synthetic data can be used for a variety of use cases such as application testing, data intensive POCs, cross-border analytics and AI/ML projects or to share with researchers and regulators.
 Synthetic data sandboxes are great data sharing tools, tried and tested in highly regulated environments from banking to insurance and healthcare.

 Case studies and guides